VisroliyaHimanshu/VisroliyaHimanshu/README.md

 I’m a results-driven mobile developer with over **6 years of experience** in building scalable, high-performance iOS applications using **Swift**, **Objective-C**, and **Flutter (Dart)**.

-With strong foundations in MVC/MVVM architecture, third-party integrations, and backend services like Firebase, I’ve led and contributed to a wide variety of applications across industries — from ride-sharing to e-commerce, healthcare, education, and music gear trading.
+With strong foundations in MVC/MVVM architecture, third-party integrations, and backend services like Firebase, I’ve led and contributed to a wide variety of applications across industries — from ride-sharing to e-commerce, education, healthcare, and social platforms.

 ---